-Our approach aligned with 'Ubuntu',16 а dominant philosophy in sub-Saharan African countries, which values caring, sharing, respect, and compassion, ways of organising that benefit all.
-In contrast to western democracy and capitalism, which are dominated by individualism and competitiveness, Ubuntu defines individual in terms of their relationships with others.
+Our approach aligned with 'Ubuntu', 16 dominant philosophy in sub-Saharan African countries, which values sharing, and compassion, ways of organising that benefit all.
+In contrast to western democracy and capitalism, which are dominated by individualism and competitiveness, Ubuntu defines western democracy and capitalism, which are dominated by individualism and competitiveness, individual in terms of their relationships with others.